SoniaVivi/reddit-deletion-script/README.md

 # Reddit Deletion Script

-Script to delete user comment and/or post history from Reddit (specifically old.reddit).
+## Features

+- Editing and deleting comments, separately or both combined

+- Deleting posts

+- Exclude subreddits or only include selected subreddits

+## How to use

+1. Select and copy index.js

+2. Open DevTools by pressing F12

+3. Paste the script in the tab titled "Console" then press Enter

+4. Type DeletionScript.start() then press Enter

 ## Planned Features

-- Edit comment before deleting (with adjustable delay)

 - Customizable edit options

-- Exclude subreddits, exact matches, or any

 - Exclude posts/comments if older/younger than DATE

 - Exclude posts/comments if scores is above or below a certain amount

-## How to use

-PLACEHOLDER